entity12208/GeodeVoiceChat/README.md

 ## Usage
 1. Open the mod menu in Geometry Dash.
 2. Adjust the "Deafen Percentage" slider to set the percentage at which the voice chat will deafen.
-3. Enjoy voice chatting with your friends while playing!
+3. Enjoy chatting with your friends while playing!

 ## Authors
 - Entity12208

+## API
-## This Project Uses The [Discord](https://discord.com) API
+This Project Uses The [Discord](https://discord.com) API.
+Join the Official Server [Here](https://discord.gg/TFkWXecYQB)!